-Technology has become an integral aspect of the 21st century which is why we, at Insider Monkey, want to keep you updated on the triumphs in this field by offering you the list of 16 most technologically advanced countries in the world in 2017.
+Technology has become an integral aspect of the 21st century which is why we, at Insider Monkey, want to keep you updated on the triumphs in this field by offering you the list of 16 most technologically advanced countries in the world.

 It takes more than just a developed economy for a country to be able to compete in the global market of power successfully.
 Apart from positive economic indicators, military strength and technological advances are of great significance for a country to be considered powerful and these are greatly affected by the level of economic development of a country.
 The most powerful country in the world in 2017 in terms of economy is the USA, as it has the highest nominal GDP in the world, $19,417.144.
 USA had the highest nominal GDP in the world the year before, securing it the title of the most powerful country in the world in 2016.
 Given such strong economy, it is natural that its military will also be among the most powerful in the world.
 According to the Global Fire Power, USA is the most powerful country in the world by military.
 Russia has the second most powerful military in the world, while China comes third in this aspect.
 In our article on 11 most technologically advanced militaries in the world, we established that the US also has the most technologically advanced military in the world.
 However, these are not the only lists where the mighty USA comes first.